Skip to main content

 Layer 2: module code

 Each module is stored as a Base64-encoded string.
 When decoded, the module JavaScript continues to use XOR-encoded string arrays for all sensitive literals: framework paths, API names, memory addresses, version constants.
+This layered obfuscation ensures that even if one layer is decoded, the sensitive data remains hidden, forcing analysts to peel back multiple layers before understanding the payload.

 Layer 3: inline binary payloads